 Most of the research has been conducted in animals, with a few clinical trials, and the results have been, in a word, promising.

-What the Research Shows
+What the Research Shows for Epitalon

-1) Epitalon Increases Average and Maximal Lifespan in Fruit Flies, Rats and Mice
+1) May Increase Average and Maximal Lifespan

 When the peptide was administered to fruit flies during the larval stage, it was shown to increase the average lifespan by 11-16 percent [R].

 In a study on rats exposed to equal amounts of light and darkness, varying amounts of light and darkness, or permanent light illumination, Epitalon increased maximal lifespan in all three groups by 68 days, 95 days, and 24 days, respectively, in comparison to controls [R].

-A decrease in pancreatic enzymes has been shown to occur in elderly individuals [R]
+A decrease in pancreatic enzymes has been shown to occur in elderly individuals [R].

-In both young and old rats, Epitalon increased the activity of enzymes that digest protein and sugar, with the effect more pronounced in the older rats [R].
+In both young and old rats, Epitalon increased the activity of enzymes that digest protein and sugar, with the effect being more pronounced in the older rats [R].

 Another study found that the peptide increased enzyme activity in the small intestine of aged rats [R].

 4) May Increase Melatonin Secretion and Correct Circadian Rhythms